shizunge/endlessh-go/README.md

 The dashboard requires Grafana 8.2.

 You can import the dashboard from Grafana.com using ID [15156](https://grafana.com/grafana/dashboards/15156)

+The dashboard visualizes data for the selected time range.

 The IP addresses are clickable and link you to the [ARIN](https://www.arin.net/) database.